-The Filter Transformation in Informatica is used to filter the records based on the specified expression/condition.
-Filter condition return Boolean TRUE or FALSE, it means integration service will check each row against the specified condition and if the condition is TRUE then the transformation will pass the row otherwise, it will skip the current row and check the next one.
+The Filter Transformation in Informatica filters the records based on the specified expression/condition.
+The Filter condition return Boolean TRUE or FALSE, which means the integration service will check each row against the specified condition.
+And if the condition is TRUE, then the Informatica Filter transformation will pass the row.
+Otherwise, it will skip the current row and check the next one.

 Filter Transformation in Informatica Example